saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 Validation:
   - gNMI Set RPC responds without error and all the fields in the response matches the expectation.
   - interfaces/interface/[name=EthernetX]/config/description matches the payload value ("Test_config").
-  - Verify that other fields for the EthernetX subtree is not updated
+  - Verify that other fields for the EthernetX subtree are not updated

-### Test 2: Send a valid Update request for an non-existing leaf
+### Test 2: Send a valid Set Update request for a non-existing leaf

 Condition to test:
 ```